AromaProject/aroma-project.org-website/README.md

 ```
 make
 ```
-which will build the website under `html/`.
+This will build all HTML and other files and place them under `html/`.
+The website is such that most pages can be browsed on the local file system as well as via a web server.